 Members of the media should contact Cindy O’Donnell in University Communications to obtain a press pass for the event.

 Guests are asked to remain at their seats while the platform party, faculty, and students recess.
+Guests should plan to meet their students at the reception on the Centennial Lawn following the ceremony.

 Share Your Memories

 Church Hill Classics is Georgia College’s authorized vendor for diploma frames.
-Students may order online, or obtain more information from Barnes & Noble at Georgia College.
+Students may order online or obtain more information from Barnes & Noble at Georgia College.